JoshKoiro/IOT-DataServer/README.md

 - [x] Write data to data server (saved in memory)
 - [x] Enter data from shell script
+- [x] Read and save server data to .csv file

 ### Features in the works

-- [ ] Save server data to csv file
 - [ ] Save server data to database
 - [ ] create shell script dynamically (createScript.js)